 Beat the Heat: Summer Cooling Tips

-During the hot summer months, many Ohioans look for ways to beat the heat.
-This fact sheet shares several ways you can keep your home cool and save money on your energy bills when it is hot outside.
+Many Ohioans want to beat the heat during the hot summer months.
+This fact sheet shares several ways to help keep your home cool and save money on your energy bills when temperatures soar.

-There are many ways to prevent the sun from heating up your home during the summer.
-These tips can keep you cool, while reducing air conditioning usage:
+Prevent the sun from heating your home.
+These tips can help reduce air conditioning usage:

 Whole house fans

-You can reduce the indoor temperature 3 to 8 degrees, depending on the outside temperature, by using a whole house or attic fan.
-It is best to use whole house fans during cooler times of the day or at night.
-A whole house fan pulls in air from open windows and exhausts warm air out through the attic and roof vents.
-You should not use whole house fans while an air conditioner is in use.
-For the whole house fan to work properly, the house must have large attic vents and windows must be open for pressure relief.
+Reduce the indoor temperature by a few degrees by using a whole house or attic fan.
+It is best to use whole-house fans during cooler times of the day or at night.
+A whole house fan pulls in air from open windows and exhausts warm air out through the properly sized attic and roof vents.
+You should not use whole-house fans while using an air conditioner.
+For the whole house fan to work properly, the house needs large attic vents and windows must be open for pressure relief.

-If your home does not have air conditioning, try visiting somewhere that does.
-On uncomfortably hot days, seek refuge at a local library, museum or shopping mall.
-Some communities offer cooling centers during extreme heat waves.
+If your home doesn’t have air conditioning, you can seek refuge from the heat at a public indoor place during extreme heat waves.
+Some communities offer cooling centers during extreme heat.
 Contact your county emergency management agency or local health department for locations.